Habitat: Toward the coast, low lying, saline, clay pans, overgrazed mallee

 Nitre bushes grow in tough conditions along the coast, in salty soil and even salty clay pans.
-From that toughness comes a real treat.
+They also grow further inland on overgrazed and damaged (usually saline) land, From that toughness comes a real treat.

 The grapes vary from bush to bush and even on the same bush.
 They can be golden, purple or red and make a delightfully bright mix on the plate.

 The traditional owners of the land (and me) eat them raw, straight from the plant.
 European settlers soon found that they can be dried or, even better, make a tasty jam.